Teaching and Learning Resource Center

 GE Course Submission Process

 Having courses in the GE enables academic units to introduce students to their discipline and approaches.
 This can help students explore and develop their scholarly interests and equip them with key skills and perspectives that enrich their academic and life experience.
 Instructors from all departments and colleges are encouraged to propose new and revised courses for inclusion within the GE Foundations and Themes sections.
-The creation and revision of GE courses follows the standard lifecycle for course development, with a few additional requirements set forward by the Council on Academic Affairs.
+The creation and revision of GE courses follows the standard lifecycle for course development, with a few additional requirements set forward by the Council on Academic Affairs

 Below we outline what you can expect from the process and provide helpful recommendations and support resources.